 Oh - I've been wanting to mention that the umbrella still looks great after spray painting it summer of 2011!
 I thought for sure I'd have to touch it up, but I didn't even need to.
 Just regular old spray paint.
 Amazing.

-2. An herb garden with a path to the back door which is closest to the kitchen (you can go here to read about the transformation of the herb garden with before, during and after pictures).
-It’s been wonderful to be able to run out and clip fresh herbs for meals – and they do so much better for me in the ground that in pots.
+The herb garden with a path to the back door and kitchen is probably my favorite part of the makeover (you can go here to read about the transformation of the herb garden with before, during and after pictures).
+I had dreamed for years of being able to run out and clip fresh herbs for meals in a dedicated herb garden.
+I had grown some herbs in pots, but they never did as well for me as herbs grown in the ground.

-Oh, and see the finial?
-Brian cut a piece of wood for the cap, we attached a wooden curtain finial ($6 for a pair) and then I coated them in a water-repelling stain.
-SO much cheaper than fence post caps – I couldn't find any cute ones for less than $10 each!
+Oh, and see the cute finial on the hose guard?
+We made it from a leftover piece of 4x4and Brian cut a piece of wood down for the cap.
+To make it prettier, we attached a regular wooden curtain finial ($6 for a pair- there's a matching one on the other side of the garden) which I coated in a water-repelling stain to make them safe for outdoors.
+SO much cheaper than fence post caps we found - I couldn't find any cute ones were all more than $10 each!

-4. And finally the gazebo, our outdoor "living room."
+And finally the gazebo, which I sometimes refer to as our outdoor "living room."
 If you missed it, be sure to read all about the gazebo makeover and get the whole scoop on how it changed from a weird shed-like oddity in the corner of the deck to a fun place to hang out.

 We love having a place to sit and enjoy warm summer nights, as well as shaded afternoon reading times.
 Especially after upgrading to cushier outdoor furniture.

 So...can you tell how much I like our new space?
 And not just me - Brian and the kids use it now, too - and they were hardly out in back before.
 One of the sweetest things is seeing our kids hang out in the gazebo with our dog, reading or talking.
 That makes this mama's heart happy.